HŠK Zrinjski Mostar: The beginning and early years

-In 1896, several distinguished Herzegovinians from Mostar had an idea to form a youth sports society named Hrvatski sokol (Croatian Falcon).
+In 1896, several distinguished Herzegovinians from Mostar had the idea of forming a youth sports society named Hrvatski sokol (Croatian Falcon).
 At the time, this was not allowed, but in 1905, Croat youth led by Professor Kuštreb succeeded.
 With the help of the cultural society "Hrvoje," they formed the "Đački športski klub" (Student Sports Club).
 In 1912, it evolved into Gimnazijski nogometni klub Zrinjski (Gymnasium Football Club Zrinjski).
 It was named after the historic Croatian noble family Zrinski.
 Some of the first games they played were against the sports team Osman from Sarajevo: the games ended 0–3 and 2–1.
 Club activist and player Ivo Ćorić wrote the first reports about the club at that time.
 He named some of the players: Rudolf Brozović, Bruno and Edo Novak, Marko Suton, Željko and Ante Merdžo, Abid Pehlivanović, Slavko Jukić, Ivan Bošnjak and Karlo Šmit.
 In 1914, at the outset of World War I, the club was banned.
 This ban lasted until 1917 when Zrinjski, along with another Croatian sports club from Mostar, Hrvatski radnički omladinski športski klub (HROŠK), formed a new club called "Hercegovac".
 Some of the HROŠK players were: Jure Zelenika, Nikola Paladžić, Miroslav Prpić, Mirko Vlaho, Ante Pavković and Kažimir Zubac.

-In 1922, the original name "Zrinjski" was revived, and at that time, the team began to compete more seriously.
+In 1922, the original name "Zrinjski" was revived, and the team began competing more seriously.
 They played against other Mostar teams, like Yugoslavian Sports Club (JŠK), Velež and Vardar, and also teams from all over Herzegovina, Bosnia and Dalmatia.
 In 1923, Zrinjski won the Mostar Championship with a 1–0 victory over JŠK.
 The players that played in that game were: Vjekoslav Vrančić, Kazimir Vlaho, Živo Bebek, Rudi Janjušić, Husein H. Omerović, Milivoj Smoljan, Pero Golić, Mijo Miličević, Muhamed Omeragić, August Kučinović and Franjo Štimac.
 In the 1930s Zrinjski played games in Zagreb, Sarajevo, Banja Luka and even Montenegro.
-In 1936, Yugoslav authorities did not allow Zrinjski to play at a tournament in Dubrovnik because they had Croatian colours on their jersey.
+In 1936, Yugoslav authorities did not allow Zrinjski to play in a tournament in Dubrovnik because their jerseys bore Croatian colours.
 In 1938, Zrinjski won a tournament against Velež, ŠK Sloga and ŠK Makabi.
 At that time, they also played three-night games, with the lights they borrowed from the local mine.
 Some of the club presidents from 1905 to 1945 were Miško Mikulić, Drago Turkelj, Jakša Miljković and Blaž Slišković.